erikdubois/Archi3/README.md

 I do not work with a display manager.
 Xorg and I3 provide all the display you will ever need.

-I suggest you read up to better understand what a tiling window manager is but is really great once you have mastered the most important shortcuts.
+I suggest you read up to better understand what a tiling window manager is.

+It is really great once you have mastered the most important shortcuts.

 https://i3wm.org/